hcfairbanks/tsw5_dashboard_hud/README.md

 With this in place, load the game up to the main menu once and then exit.
 This will ensure that the communication API key is generated.

-The official API PDF instructions are available https://forums.dovetailgames.com/threads/train-sim-world-api-support.94488/
+The official API PDF instructions are available here https://forums.dovetailgames.com/threads/train-sim-world-api-support.94488/